 - The USB hub is not supplied with enough power.

-As this "randomly disconnecting" will make your external hard drive dead completely, you will not be able to open this drive nor access files on this drive at that time.
+Compared with external hard drive not showing up, this "randomly disconnecting" issue is worse as it could make your external hard drive dead completely.
+You will not be able to open this drive nor access files on this drive at that time.
 So, no matter what the reason is, you need to recover your files from this drive as soon as possible, and stop the external hard drive from disconnecting and reconnecting right now!

-How to recover data from the corrupted/unrecognized external hard drives?
+How to recover lost data from the corrupted/unrecognized external hard drives?

-Take windows computer as an example to recover data form external hard drives here:
+Take windows computer as an example to recover lost data form external hard drives here:

-Tutorial to recover data from external hard drives
+Tutorial to recover lost data from external hard drives

-Note: If your external hard drive keeps disconnecting and reconnecting on a Mac computer and you need to recover data from this drive, you can download iBoysoft Mac Data Recovery to get your files back as well.
+Note: If your external hard drive keeps disconnecting and reconnecting on a Mac computer and you need to recover lost data from this drive, you can download and install iBoysoft Data Recovery for Mac (after installation, you need to restart your Mac) to get your files back as well.

 My external hard drive keeps disconnecting, how to fix?